Terms of Reference

 Data Governance

-The partnership uses an opt-in approach to determine which communities would like to participate in a data analysis exercise.
+The alliance uses an opt-in approach to determine which communities would like to participate in a data analysis exercise.
 Communities are provided with an analysis plan that provides information on what analysis is being proposed and how results will be communicated.
-This process relies on the existing governance arrangements that partners have with the communities they serve.
+This process relies on the existing governance arrangements that organizations have with the communities they serve.

-All partners recognize that individual partners may choose not to participate in a data initiative of the partnership without expressing opposition to the initiative.
-The decision of a partner not to participate in an initiative will mean that none of the First Nations represented by that partner will participate in the initiative.
-The decision of a partner to participate in an initiative does not mean that all First Nations represented by that partner will necessarily participate.
-If a First Nation chooses not to participate in an initiative then their data will not be used in that initiative.
-The partnership recognizes the authority of individual First Nations to control their data as outlined in the OCAP® principles.
+All organizations recognize that individual organizations may choose not to participate in a data initiative of the alliance without expressing opposition to the initiative.
+The decision of an organization not to participate in an initiative will mean that none of the First Nations represented by that organization will participate in the initiative.
+The decision of an organization to participate in an initiative does not mean that all First Nations represented by that organization will necessarily participate.
+If a First Nation chooses not to participate in an initiative, then their data will not be used in that initiative.
+The alliance recognizes the authority of individual First Nations to control their data as outlined in the OCAP® principles.

 Data governance requirements specific to any initiative will be defined in the documentation associated with the initiative.
 The following principles shall appear in most documentation governing the use of First Nations data:

-- Individual First Nations will be adequately informed of the purpose of the proposed initiative and will be given the choice of whether or not they would like to participate in the initiative.
+1. Individual First Nations will be adequately informed of the purpose of the proposed initiative and will be given the choice of whether or not they would like to participate in the initiative.
 This will include reviewing the agreement that governs the specific initiative.
-Different partners use different methods to document such approval including Band Council Resolutions or Resolutions from Chiefs in Assembly.
+Different organizations use different methods to document such approval including Band Council Resolutions or Resolutions from Chiefs in Assembly.

-- Steps will be taken to adequately protect individual privacy in any initiatives, analyses, or reports produced by the partnership.
+2. Steps will be taken to adequately protect individual privacy in any initiatives, analyses, or reports produced by the alliance.

-- Plans for dissemination of results of any data initiatives will be clearly articulated in the agreement that governs the initiative.
+4. Plans for dissemination of results of any data initiatives will be clearly articulated in the agreement that governs the initiative.
 Changes to the proposed dissemination plan requires the unanimous approval of the Steering Committee for aggregated results.
-Partners will be responsible for dissemination of any analyses at the level of the partner organization.
+Organizations will be responsible for dissemination of any analyses at the level of the organization.
 Individual First Nations will be responsible for determining the level of dissemination of community level data.
-Partner organizations will be responsible for providing communities with their community level results.
+Organizations will be responsible for providing communities with their community level results.
 Permission to access individual First Nations data analyses may be sought from the individual First Nations after the analyses have been completed.

-All partners are expected to monitor for new potential sources of funding to sustain the partnership.
+All organizations are expected to monitor for new potential sources of funding to sustain the alliance.
 Funding opportunities often have short application periods and may require special ad-hoc Steering Committee meetings or email based review processes in order to submit a successful application.

 When a potential funding opportunity is identified the Steering Committee will review the opportunity and decide whether to pursue the funding or not.
-If the Steering Committee decides to pursue the funding then a partner will be selected to lead the application.
-Typically the partner chosen to apply for the funding will be the organization that will have the greatest chance of success at obtaining and implementing the funding.
+If the Steering Committee decides to pursue the funding then an organization will be selected to lead the application.
+Typically the organization chosen to apply for the funding will be the organization that will have the greatest chance of success at obtaining and implementing the funding.
 Support for the final application will be sought through a Steering Committee meeting or by email prior to submission of the proposal.
-Attempts should be made to get approval from all partners prior to submission.
+Attempts should be made to get approval from all organizations prior to submission.

 Footnote 1: OCAP® is a registered trademark of the First Nations Information Governance Centre (FNIGC).
 Click here for further information.